iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Lipschitz Continuity.md

 Sometimes,the function has Lipschitz Continuity over a closed domain, in that case the function is referred to as Locally Lipschitz.

+Take notes that, all lipschitz continuous functions are also Uniformally Continous.
+This is direct from the definition above.
+Proof Skipped.

 ---
 ### **Beta-Smoothness**